Anna van der Breggen: 2021: Fourth Giro win, retirement

-In 2021, Van der Breggen won her fourth Giro Donne, as well as other races including La Flèche Wallonne Féminine (for a record seventh time), the Vuelta a Burgos Feminas, and Omloop Het Nieuwsblad.
+In 2021, van der Breggen won her fourth Giro Donne, as well as other races including La Flèche Wallonne Féminine (for a record seventh time), the Vuelta a Burgos Feminas, and Omloop Het Nieuwsblad.
 She also won the Dutch National Time Trial Championships for the second time.
 At the Tokyo 2020 Olympics, she won a bronze medal in the time trial competition, before retiring from professional competition.

 Directeur sportif role

-Following her retirement, van der Breggen now works as a directeur sportif for her final professional team, UCI Women's WorldTeam SD Worx.
+Following her retirement, van der Breggen worked as a directeur sportif for her final professional team, UCI Women's WorldTeam SD Worx.

+Return to professional competition

+In June 2024, van der Breggen announced that she would be returning to the professional peloton for the 2025 season with her former team, Team SD Worx–Protime.